-The content audit will take some time to complete, since it involves multiple API calls to Ahrefs & GA.
+The content audit will take some time to complete, since it involves multiple API calls to Ahrefs, GA & GSC.
 In the meantime, an ‘in progress’ screen indicates when the audit process will be completed.
-You will be redirected to the content audit report after clicking on ‘View the report’.
+Learn more about what factors can influence the speed of the audit.

-The report contains a summary graph section with two graphs:
+After the analysis has completed, the report will contain a summary graph section with two charts:

-- Content score - % of pages with ‘leave as is’ (does not include pages/posts excluded from analysis)
+Performance Score - % of well-performing pages out of all included pages (does not include pages/posts excluded from analysis)

-- A summary of the number of pages associated with each suggested action
+A clickable summary of the number of pages associated with each suggested action

 Below the summary graph section, you will see a list of posts & pages.